MQ-software-carpentry/intro-active-data-management/_episodes/02-RDM.md

    * communicate with influence the value of active data management best practice
    * understanding the requirement for data management

-> ## Challenge
+> ## Challenge - Arguments for Collaboration
->Write down a convincing argument for a team to switch to cloud for collaboration.
 >
+> In the shared document, as a group, make a paragraph convincing argument for a team to switch to cloud for collaboration.
+>
+{: .challenge}